Southwood, Hampshire

-Southwood is a suburb of Farnborough, in the borough of Rushmoor and adjacent to Cove.
+Southwood is a suburb of Farnborough, in the borough of Rushmoor, in Hampshire, England and adjacent to Cove.
 It is part of the Cove and Southwood ward.

 History

 The land was once the location of Southwood Camp, Cove Radio Station and ancient farmland and woodland.
 A modern housing estate was built on the site in the 1980s.

 Business

 The suburb used to be home to the Nokia UK headquarters and the Southwood Business Park, which as of July 2012 has 16 out of its 20 units let.
-BMW Group UK has acquired the Former Nokia site and has its headquarters there along with Alphabet.
-Occupiers of the business park include Puritan Maid, MIDAS-Press, Loma Systems and Toshiba, among others.
+BMW Group UK acquired the Nokia site and has its headquarters there, along with an Alphabet office.
+Other occupiers of the business park include Puritan Maid, MIDAS-Press, Loma Systems and Toshiba.

 Education

 Southwood Infant school caters for local reception, year 1 and year 2 children.

 Amenities

 Morrisons supermarket is the only shop on the estate along with its petrol station.
 There is also a church, clinic, dentist, medical surgery, petrol station and three pubs/restaurants, the 'Crab and Anchor', 'The Sarsen Stones' and the 'Monkey Puzzle'.